1. Funding requests for more than $15,000 will not be considered.

 5. Limitations on grants:

 - Grants are awarded for a period of ONE FULL YEAR.
-An individual sister or project is not eligible to begin the process of submitting a new proposal unless or until all documentation for a previous grant has been submitted and reviewed, and she has been informed that the file has been closed.
+An organization is not eligible to begin the process of submitting a new proposal unless or until all documentation for a previous grant has been submitted and reviewed, and the Sister-in-Charge has been informed that the file has been closed.

-- An individual sister or project is eligible to receive no more than 3 grants within a period of 10 years.
+- An organization is eligible to receive no more than 3 grants within a period of 10 years.
 A subsequent application may not be submitted until after the completion of the 10th year.

 - Grants are limited to one per congregation per country for each docket cycle.